jgabaut/koliseo/README.md

   Utility to memory-map a file (always the best idea, right?) to a C string, by providing the filepath.
   - Also includes a minimal string-view API, in case you want to work on the file contents differently.

-### List template <a name = "list_template"></a>
+### List templates <a name = "list_template"></a>

-  Any time `LIST_T` is defined before including `templates/list.h`, a basic linked-list implementation supporting `Koliseo` allocation will be declared for the passed type.
+  Any time `LIST_T` is defined before including `templates/list.h` or `templates/dllist.h`, respectively a basic linked-list or a doubly-linked list implementation supporting `Koliseo` allocation will be declared for the passed type.
   - It can be done also after building a static object for the library.

-  The `LIST_T` macro and the `templates/list.h` should be repeatable without issues, allowing definition of more than one list interface.
+  The `LIST_T` macro and the `templates/list.h` or `templates/dllist.h` should be repeatable without issues, allowing definition of more than one list interface.

   This is implemented using some code-generating macros, which could rended build time slower if overused.